-We flew down to Danang and transferred to Hoi An, arriving mid-afternoon at the Golden Lantern Homestay, a delightful family-run guest house worthy of recommendation.
+We flew down to Danang and transferred to Hoi An, arriving mid-afternoon at our Homestay.
 We spent the afternoon and evening exploring Hoi An, getting our bearings, taking in the colourful streets, sizing up tailors, eating and drinking of course and shopping at the night market.

 Day 9 Hoi An

 A day comprising a more thorough exploration of Hoi An, this time with tickets to the UNESCO World Heritage sites followed by relaxing and swimming on the lovely An Bang beach just outside Hoi An.
 We also chose a tailor and started the process of having some clothes made.
 Hoi An deserves its reputation as the gastronomic capital of Vietnam, we ate and snacked on some of the best Vietnamese food I’ve ever had.
 In the evening we dined with the family at our guest house which was a convivial occasion.

 Read more about Hoi An here: Hoi An: the very best of Vietnam?